 President and CEO

-Michelle Nunn joined CARE USA as president and CEO in 2015, introducing an ambitious strategy to reach 200 million people by 2020.
+Michelle Nunn joined CARE USA as president and CEO in 2015 and leads a global team of 7,000 people working in more than 100 countries to save lives, defeat poverty, and achieve social justice.
+During her tenure CARE has taken its fundraising and impact to new levels, including fiscal year 2021 revenue that was the highest in the organization’s history and programs that reached more than 90 million people.
 Nunn has devoted her career to public service, cofounding the volunteer-mobilization organization Hands On Atlanta, growing it into a national network, and overseeing its merger with the Points of Light Foundation.
 She served as CEO of the resultant organization, Points of Light—the world’s largest dedicated to volunteer service—from 2007 to 2013.

 Education: University of Virginia, Harvard University (MPA)

 First job: Park ranger.
 I operated the elevator of the Washington Monument one summer.

 Toughest challenge: Entering into the political arena in my run for U.S. Senate in 2014 was the hardest thing I have ever done.
 And it was awfully tough to lose.
 Fortunately, I had family and friends to lift me up and put things in perspective.